‘House of Cards’ Releases New Season 5 Teaser Ahead Of Release Date

 — TheWrap (@TheWrap) February 8, 2017

-Patricia Clarkson and Campbell Scott has been cast in House of Cards Season 5; however, there roles has not been revealed.
+Patricia Clarkson and Campbell Scott has been cast in House of Cards Season 5; however, their roles has not been revealed.
 We know that they will be featured prominently on the fifth season.

-House of Cards is one of Netflix longest running original series.
+House of Cards is one of Netflix’s longest running original series.
 President Obama stated that he was a fan of the show, as is President Clinton.
-It is unclear if President Trump is a fan as his inauguration was the day Netflix choose to release the teaser.
+It is unclear if President Trump is a fan as his inauguration was the day Netflix chose to release the teaser.

 The creator and former showrunner Beau Willimon tweeted a declaration of resistance against Donald Trump this year.
 In a series of tweets, the series creator stated the following, according to the WashingtonTimes: